Personal branding is a daunting task.

 Personal branding is the practice of marketing people and their careers as brands.
 It is an ongoing process of developing and maintaining a reputation and impression of an individual, group, or organization.[clarification needed .
 Whereas some self-help practices focus on self-improvement, personal branding defines success as a form of self-packaging. wikipedia

-Your personal branding is essentially the skills and the experience that make you YOU!
+Creating a personal brand identity is essentially the skills and the experiences that make you YOU!
 How can you make yourself into a personal brand?
 You may wonder.
 Read on, and you’ll know!

 We cannot emphasize this enough.
 You must pick your niche and target that.
 Too many people try to target everything, instead of focusing on just one market.